mrcberkay/Text-Analysis/README.md

 * tqdm              4.66.1
 * typing-extensions 4.9.0

-5. **Extract the ZIP:** After downloading the ZIP file from Github (Code > Download ZIP), extract it to a folder that you created specifically for these files.

-6. **Run the Software:** Start Visual Studio Code (downloaded seperately from Microsoft's website).
+7. **Run the Software:** Start Visual Studio Code (downloaded seperately from Microsoft's website).
 Go to "File" then "Open Folder" and select the folder where you extracted the files.
 Open main.py and click "Run Python File."
 The software UI will appear.

 **Using the Software**
 **First Text Box:** Add sentences one by one (click "Add") or paste a whole paragraph (check the "If u enable it, gets and splits sentences too" box).